aenagy/encode_decode_base64_Python/README.md

 ## Execution

 These examples asume the above PowerShell session.
+Python must obviously be added to the `$env:PATH` variable.

 ### Encode from original to base64